 Since the second half of 2012, we have experienced increased competition at most of our largest retail distributors.
-Although we cannot accurately measure the precise effect of increased competition on our results of operations, we believe that it negatively impacted our total operating revenues for the first half of 2013.
-In addition, the number of active cards in our portfolio and the number of cash transfers were negatively impacted during the first half of 2013 by enhanced risk controls we began voluntarily implementing in 2012.
-For example, we declined approximately 20% of all new card activation attempts during the first half of 2013, which was more than double the number of declines during the comparable period in 2012.
-We believe the increased competition and enhanced risk controls will continue to have an adverse effect on our business, results of operations, and financial condition for the remainder of 2013 and the foreseeable future.
+Although we cannot accurately measure the precise effect of increased competition on our results of operations, we believe that it negatively impacted our total operating revenues for the first three quarters of 2013.
+In addition, the number of active cards in our portfolio and the number of cash transfers were negatively impacted during the first three quarters of 2013 by enhanced risk controls we began voluntarily implementing in 2012.
+For example, during the first nine months of 2013, we declined 10-20% more new card activations than the comparable period in 2012.
+We believe the increased competition and enhanced risk controls will continue to have an adverse effect on our business, results of operations, and financial condition in the fourth quarter of 2013 and the foreseeable future.

-We are currently rolling out products to approximately 20,000 new retail locations.
-These new distribution outlets include The Home Depot, Kroger Convenience Stores, Save-a-Lot retail stores, Dollar General and Dollar Tree.
-Consequently, we expect to incur additional sales and marketing expenses during the remainder of 2013 related to advertising and costs of materials as we roll out products to the stores of these new retail distributors, existing retail distributors, new check cashing partners and to support our new GoBank partnerships.
+As previously announced, we are expanding our distribution channel by more than 27,000 new retail locations, such as The Home Depot, Family Dollar, Dollar General and Dollar Tree, and expanding our product offerings at Walmart stores.
+Consequently, we expect to incur additional sales and marketing expenses during the fourth quarter of 2013 related primarily to costs of materials as we roll out products to the stores of these new retail distributors, existing retail distributors, new check cashing partners and to support our new GoBank partnerships.